My name is Harrison and welcome to my blog!

 Each of these failures taught me some painful yet valuable lessons; lessons that I’d love to share with you.

-Again, thanks for visiting my site, take a look around, and sign up for my email list on the home page!
+Again, thanks for visiting my site, take a look around, and sign up for my email list below or on the home page!

 I share exclusive content with my e-mail list that you won’t find on the blog.